ernstaii/dsmsuite.sourcecode/README.md

 **v2.0**

+* 25-12-09 Selecting an expanded element marks consumers/providers of its sub-elements.
 * 25-12-06 Version numbering introduced.
 Settings dialog improved.
 * 25-12-04 Sort recursively with shift.
 * 25-03-23 Font size of the matrix increased.